-- 1 Do they celebrate Valentines Day in Korea?
+- 1 Do they celebrate Valentine’s Day in Korea?

-- 4 What makes Valentine’s Day in Korea so unique?
+- 6 What makes this holiday so unique?

-Do they celebrate Valentines Day in Korea?
+Do they celebrate Valentine’s Day in Korea?

-What is Valentine’s Day in Korea like?
+When is Valentine’s Day in Korea?

-On this holiday, convenience stores and supermarkets have large displays filled with all sorts of popular chocolates and even ready-made goodie baskets to purchase.
+On this day, convenience stores and supermarkets have large displays filled with all sorts of popular chocolates and even ready-made goodie baskets to purchase.
 Many stores and businesses are busy marketing their products in the early weeks of February or a week before Valentine’s day.

-How is Valentine’s Day celebrated in Korea?
+How is Valentine’s Day celebrated in South Korea?

 Single people don’t celebrate this day, but they have a similar holiday for themselves called Black Day.

-What makes Valentine’s Day in Korea so unique?
+What makes this holiday so unique?